-2. Understand and apply knowledge of psychological foundations of performance.
+2. Apply knowledge of psychological foundations of physical performance

-3. Understand and apply knowledge of nutritional factors as they apply to performance.
+3. Apply knowledge of nutritional factors as they apply to physical performance

-4. Understand and engage effective organizational and administrative professional practices.
+4. Engage effective organizational and administrative professional practices

 7. Select, administer, evaluate and interpret testing for reliability and validity